 Some of the idler brackets will have a bushing installed in them while others may use bearings.
 The bushings will be either plastic or brass.
 The parts depend on the type of mower you purchased.
 Most Exmark mowers will use brass bushings or bearings.

 This idler pulley bracket usually is a part that has a grease zerk on it.
 If yours does not, you will have to take it apart, grease it up and put it back together so it has movement once again.
 Keep the idler bracket greased when doing your routine maintenance checks throughout the mowing season.

 Grass Stuck Under Exmark Deck Can Affect Quality of Cut

-If the grass plugs up this space you lose under the deck will cause you lose lift of the grass created by the movement of the blades.
+If the grass plugs up this space you lose under the deck will cause you to lose the lift of the grass created by the movement of the blades.

-Many people ask if there is a way to keep grass from sticking the bottom of the Exmark deck.
-You’ll never be able to prevent grass buildup under your lawn Exmark deck all together, but here are a few ways to reduce the amount of grass sticking to your mower deck:
+Many people ask if there is a way to keep grass from sticking to the bottom of the Exmark deck.
+You’ll never be able to prevent grass buildup under your lawn Exmark deck altogether, but here are a few ways to reduce the amount of grass sticking to your mower deck:

 - Always run your Exmark mower at full throttle

 - Avoid cutting wet grass